mvysny/photocloud-frame-slideshow/docs/index.md

 PhotoCloud works best with Android 5 onwards (API level 21).

-You can install newest PhotoCloud from Google Play, but only on Android 4.4 and higher (API level 19 and higher).
-On Android 4.4 and lower, you may encounter the "SSL Handshake Aborted" issues, therefore Android 5+ is recommended.
+You can install newest PhotoCloud from Google Play.
+In fact the PhotoCloud on Google Play also supports Android 4.4 and higher (API level 19 and higher), however on Android 4 you may encounter the "SSL Handshake Aborted" issues (see FAQ for more details), therefore Android 5+ is recommended.

-There is an older version of PhotoCloud published on Google Play which also supports Android 4.1 (API level 16 and higher), but that older version will not be maintained.
+There is an older version of PhotoCloud published on Google Play which also supports Android 4.1 (API level 16 and higher), but that older version is not maintained and provided as a "gesture of good will".

 Unfortunately, Androids 4.0 and lower are not officially supported at the moment.
 The reason for that is stated in [Issue #105](https://github.com/mvysny/photocloud-frame-slideshow/issues/105).